Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 |

 Did You Know?
-Research from Johns Hopkins Medicine shows that untreated hearing loss is associated with a 50% greater risk of dementia and a 40% greater risk of developing depression.
-Using hearing aids may help reduce these risks, making them an important part of overall health maintenance beyond just improving hearing.
+Research from Johns Hopkins Medicine shows that untreated hearing loss is associated with a 50% greater risk of dementia and a 40% greater risk of developing depression.1 Using hearing aids may help reduce those risks, making them an important part of overall health maintenance beyond just improving hearing.

 Starkey Hearing Aids Overview

-Starkey has established itself as a leader in hearing aid innovation, particularly in integrating artificial intelligence and health tracking features.
-The current Starkey lineup centers on several advanced technology platforms:
+Starkey leads in hearing aid innovation, particularly in AI integration and health tracking.
+The current lineup includes:

-- Signature Series: The first rechargeable, completely-in-canal, invisible hearing aids
+- Signature Series: The first custom rechargeable, completely-in-canal, invisible hearing aids.

 Starkey has a strong focus on health integration.
 The Edge AI model impressed us with its fall detection technology during testing.
 When we simulated a fall, the device instantly alerted our designated emergency contact through the companion app.
 This feature alone makes Starkey an attractive option for seniors living independently or those with balance concerns.